Abigail0411/LITA-CAPSTONE-CUSTOMER-DATA-PROJECT/README.md

 - The strategic interventions mentioned above will likely lead to higher retention rates and having a number of customers who are satisfied with the service.

-## 7. The most popular Subscription Type by the number of Customers
+## 5. The most popular Subscription Type by the number of Customers
 ![Screenshot (109)](https://github.com/user-attachments/assets/5f1505b7-5a25-4735-99e3-58c02776f953)
+### 1. Data Overview
+-  Out of 33,787 customers, 16,921 customers are subscribed with the Basic Subscription plan making Basic plan the most popular subscription type.
+### 2. Inferences
+- #### Affordability;
+  * The high popularity of basic subscription could suggest price-sensitive cusstomers who go for cheap andaffordable prices.
+- #### Service Requirement;
+  * Many customers may only need the internet for basic tasks leading them to settle for theleast plan.
+### 3. Strategive Recomendations
+- Petal should introduce targeted marketing campaigns to encourage basic subscribers to upgrade to a standard or the premium plan.
+- They should consider introducing a "Basic+" plan with a price slightly higher than that of the Basic Subcription and offers more features than the basic plan to imporve in revenue generated.
+### 4. Conclusion
+- The popuarity of the Basic Subscription plan highlights a significant market segment that values affordability.
+Therefore, to maximize revenue, the above strategic recomendations can be implemented to help shift some basi subscribers to higher plans.

-## 8. Customers who cancelled their Subscription within 6 months
+## 6. Customers who cancelled their Subscription within 6 months
 ![Screenshot (103)](https://github.com/user-attachments/assets/6a4ab5b8-2381-4657-b5d9-eaa92023ba88)

-## 9. Average Subscription Duration for all Customers
+## 7. Average Subscription Duration for all Customers
 ![Screenshot (104)](https://github.com/user-attachments/assets/4a3eb551-07ec-42da-8a28-763c1119f44e)

-## 10. Custormers with Subscription longer than 12 months
+## 8. Custormers with Subscription longer than 12 months
 ![Screenshot (112)](https://github.com/user-attachments/assets/cb96ccfa-66e4-4cb8-818a-476be8c7bfe8)